Skip to content

 aarch64

-Installing DataFlux Func on the Raspberry Pi is basically the same as installing it on a regular server.
+The process of installing DataFlux Func on a Raspberry Pi is basically the same as installing it on a regular server.

 2.1 Download

-Downloading is the same as on other platforms; just use the following command.
-The script will detect the current environment architecture and download ARM version resources.
+The download operation is the same as on other platforms.
+Use the following command.
+The script will detect the current environment architecture and download the ARM version resources.

 Bash